 Welcome to Mt.
-Carmel Nursing & Rehabilitation Center
+Carmel Rehabilitation and Nursing Center

 On behalf of my staff, welcome to Mt.
-Carmel Nursing & Rehabilitation Center in Manchester, New Hampshire.
+Carmel Rehabilitation and Nursing Center in Manchester, New Hampshire.

 If you’re reading this, chances are you’re considering short-term or long-term care for yourself, a beloved family member or a close friend.
 This can understandably be one of the most difficult, yet important, decisions you’ll ever make.